Eggless Rava Mawa Cake: A Soft & Moist Suji Delight For Tea Time Recipe

 Put the jaggery in a blending jar and let it work as a natural sweetener, adding a caramelized touch and enhancing flavor.

-To achieve a soft, sensitive cake crumb, add oil to the blender to assist create a moist, glossy texture.
+To achieve a soft, sensitive cake crumb, add oil to the blender to assist in creating a moist, glossy texture.

 To create a creamy, well-balanced wet mixture, add the curd and blend until smooth.